Bahnhofsplatz

 The Palatium used to serve as the administrative centre and farmyard of the Würzburg cathedral chapter, later it was used as a district office building and district administration office.
 The building with the gleaming slate roof was erected at the end of the 15th century and was originally known as the "Blue Winery".
 This is because it housed a huge wine cellar and a charmingly furnished drinking parlour for the canons, where the "Kauzenbecher" was often emptied in one go.
 At the top of the steep stepped gables stands St Kilian facing the Main valley, while on the south side a lion, indeed it looks like a monkey, holds the coat of arms of the Würzburg Abbey.
 In front of the building is a fountain from 1549, which bears numerous coats of arms of former members of the cathedral chapter.

 The thick tower flanks the south-west corner of the outer wall.
 Built in 1712, it still towers protectively over the town today.
 In the tower, a staircase leads to deep vaults in which the powder magazines were stored.
 The Thick Tower was intended to provide protection for St Nicholas' Tower during the Seven Years' War.
 Even today, visible impacts on the tower are a reminder of this time.
 St Nicholas' Tower forms the south-west corner of the town wall and was raised by two storeys around 1505.
 When the roof was renewed in 1613, evidence from the time of the tower's construction in the 14th century was found there.
-The tower served as a powder tower because, like its neighbour, the Thick Tower, it was considered to be cannon-proof.
+The tower was used as a powder tower because, like its neighbour, the Thick Tower, it was considered to be cannon-proof.

 Kellereistraße